Shrikant-Skv/Shrikant_Lab4_Python-for-DS/README.md

 ## Unsupervised Learning Lab-4 : Customer Persionality Analysis

 ### Learning outcomes:
-Exploratory data analysis and data preparation for model building.
+* Exploratory data analysis and data preparation for model building.
-PCA for dimensionality reduction.
+* PCA for dimensionality reduction.
-K-means and Agglomerative Clustering
+* K-means and Agglomerative Clustering

-### Problem Statement-
+### Objective-
-Based on the given marketing campaign dataset, segment the similar customers into suitable clusters.
+* Based on the given marketing campaign dataset, segment the similar customers into suitable clusters.
 Analyze the clusters and provide your insights to help the organization promote their business.

 ### Context:
 Customer Personality Analysis is a detailed analysis of a company’s ideal customers.
 It helps a business to better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns of different types of customers.